Solving The Travelling Salesman Problem Using A Single Qubit: Theory

 where $\tau^b_{ii-ij}$ is the time for the system going from an arbitrary state $\ket{P_{ii}}$ to another $\ket{P_{ij}}$ along a particular $\mathcal{H}_b$. $\tau^b_{ii-ij}$ is the overlap of the states for the \textit{up} sub-routes of the form $\ket{P_{ii}}\rightarrow \ket{P_{ij}}$ (going from city $c_i$ to city $c_j$) and defined as optimal time \cite{carlini2006time}, given by,

 with $\omega$ being a non-zero constant depending on the problem (for more details see \cite{carlini2006time}). $\omega$ is set to $1$ in our case, without loss of generality. $\tau^b_{ii-ij}=0$ when the states $\ket{P_{ii}}$ and $\ket{P_{ij}}$ are the same, and it is maximum when the states are orthonormal (diametrically opposite on the Bloch sphere), indicating that it captures the geodesic distance between any two points on the sphere.
 There is a one-to-one correspondence between the classical time functional $Q$ from Eq.~(\ref{time}) and time functional $T$ from Eq.~(\ref{T}) on the Bloch sphere which is numerically shown in the results. $T$ is the total time required to cover a given TSP path, and the optimal route corresponds to the smallest value of $T$, indicated by the bold-blue path in Fig~\ref{fig2}.
 Each path is traversed one at a time and thus is still a brute-force approach but on a Bloch sphere.
+The left part of Fig~.\ref{fig_flow} concisely show the steps for this brute force approach.
 The quantum generalization of this protocol will be discussed in the next section.\\